 Photos app extensions help fill the gap in iOS 12 and older, including Apple's iMovie, which enables trimming the original clip, removing audio, adding filters, and adding text and music to the video.
 Even with extensions, however, nothing ever came about in Photos that was as powerful and easy to use as what Apple provided for images — until iOS 13.

 With iOS 13, videos now have access to almost all of the same powerful editing tools as images, including a new feature just for videos to remove audio.
-The new tools work across all types of video, up to and including 4K at 60 fps.
+The new tools work across all types of video, up to and including 4K at 60 fps and slo-mo clips in 1080p at 240 fps.

 To begin using the new video-editing tools in iOS 13, in Photos, select the movie you would like to make changes to, then tap the blue "Edit" button in the upper right.
 After making edits using any of the tools listed below, tap the yellow "Done" button to save your changes.
 The white "Cancel" button will remove all unsaved edits.